adambard/learnxinyminutes-docs/racket.html.markdown

       'nope) ; => 'yep

-; Cond chains a series of test to select a result (cond
+; "cond" chains a series of tests to select a result (cond
    [(> 2 2) (error "wrong!")]
    [(< 2 2) (error "wrong again!")]